Miscellaneous Books and Magazines

 ISBN: N/A

-Review: Similar to volume one, this volume had a number of articles written by some very well know and respected writers.
+Review: Similar to volume one, this volume had a number of articles written by some very well-known and respected writers.
 The two articles that stood out the most to me were Moon Rock by John Sinkankas and Minerals from Tsumb by Jay Wollin.
-The Moon Rocks article was interesting to me since the field of selenology is so advanced these days but back in the time that this digest was released we were just in the process of retrieving and disturbing the lunar samples from the Apollo program so to see beautiful thin sections of lunar samples must have been amazing at the time.
-I would say this is worth adding to library as it truly captures an interesting time in the world of mineralogy.
+The Moon Rocks article was interesting to me since the field of selenology is so advanced these days but back in the time that this digest was released we were just in the process of retrieving and disturbing the lunar samples from the Apollo program so to see beautiful thin sections of lunar samples must have been spectacular at the time.
+I would say this is worth adding to the library, as it truly captures an interesting time in the world of mineralogy.

 Title: Mineral Digest The Journal of Mineralogy Vol. 3 Winter 1972